 By calculating this time, it is possible to align the pace of production with customer or market demand.
 It usually results in a reduction of transportation, inventory, motion, waiting, over-processing, overproduction and defects.
 So all the seven wastes of Lean Manufacturing.

 Batching, also known as cellular manufacturing, is another popular Lean Manufacturing technique.
-This lean tool looks at the optimal use of machinery to achieve a continuous flow in production.
+This lean tool looks at the optimal use of machinery to achieve a continuous flow in serial production.

 For example, let’s say you are manufacturing 2 separate parts for a series of machines on the same work-bench.
 Batching means that those 2 parts should be produced in batches.
 Thus, you don’t need to set up the machine for each part every time.
 It has a significant effect on productivity.
 At the same time, it results in an increase of inventory, one of the wastes of Lean Manufacturing.